 Front view of the George Sauls home — Saulsville, Florida 1910s.
 (State Archives of Florida)

 On the outskirts of Deltona, nestled between Courtland and Howland Boulevard lies a quiet street called George Sauls Street.
-Its significance to Volusia history has been largely lost for decades, but rewind more than 150 years ago and you’d find stagecoaches roaring along its dusty path where an unlikely secret agent spirited a Confederate fugitive into the night.
+Its significance to Volusia history has been largely lost for decades, but rewind more than 150 years and you’d find stagecoaches roaring along a dusty path where an unlikely secret agent spirited a Confederate fugitive into the night.

-The street is named for the first settlers to set down roots in what is now modern day Deltona, in a place called Saulsville, once celebrated, but later abandoned and almost forgotten.
+The street is named for the first white settlers to set down roots in what is now modern day Deltona, in a place called Saulsville, once celebrated, but later abandoned and almost forgotten.